Freeman interns in Korea get visit from their faculty adviser Jeffrey Ayres

 The application process and time frame for the 2022-23 Global Citizenship International Internship Program will begin early in the upcoming fall semester, with the expectation that a new cohort of students will be selected by December through the competitive application process for placements in internships in Seoul in summer 2023.

 The College’s Global Citizenship International Internship program is managed by Ayres, in collaboration with Peggy Imai, the director of the Office of Study Abroad, and Professor Robert Letovsky, of the Business and Accounting Department.
-The international internship program is one of the pillars of the Center for Global Engagement, in addition to study abroad, undergraduate and post-graduate fellowships, and the Peace Corps Prep program—all of which “provide opportunities for students to complement their on-campus academic work with international experiences that help them become better aware of, understand and navigate the wider world, building global competencies that will help them both personally and professionally for the rest of their lives,” said Ayres.
+The international internship program is one of the pillars of the Institute for Global Engagement, in addition to study abroad, undergraduate and post-graduate fellowships, and the Peace Corps Prep program—all of which “provide opportunities for students to complement their on-campus academic work with international experiences that help them become better aware of, understand and navigate the wider world, building global competencies that will help them both personally and professionally for the rest of their lives,” said Ayres.

 at table